MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/updates/move-devices-channel-cloudupdate.md

 2. Consider enabling [Delivery Optimization for Microsoft 365 Apps](../delivery-optimization.md) to help reduce the traffic on your internet links.

 ## Implementation
 This section covers the recommended approach for moving devices to Current Channel.
-It walks you through the necessary steps on how to trigger an update channel change for selected devices and enabling automatic updates for those.
+It walks you through the necessary steps on how enable automatic updates and initiate the channel change.

 ### Video-based instructions
-If you prefer watching short videos over reading text, please view below videos:
+If you prefer watching short videos over reading text, view below videos:
 1. [Enable the Current Channel Profile](https://youtu.be/lRegLZUjkUY)
 2. [Overview of Current Channel Profile](https://youtu.be/wwguIOw788I)
 3. [How to trigger an update channel change](https://youtu.be/tFmktdQsKgY)

-We recommend to add the users you want to move to Current Channel to an Entry ID group beforehand and use the group as a target when triggering the channel change.
-The service will automatically determine which devices are used by those users (based on the activation data) and schedule a channel change for those.
+We recommend using Entra ID groups with user objects for initiating the channel change.
+It makes targeting the right subset of devices easier, especially when using the same Entra ID group for assigning Copilot licenses.
+The service automatically translates user objects into the matching device objects, based on the activation data.

 ### Create a security group
 The Channel Change feature can target individual devices by entering the device name or Entra ID groups.
 For groups you can add both user or device objects, or any combination.